Hallucinations and delusions are potential complications of Parkinson’s disease (PD). They may be severe enough to be classified as PD psychosis.

 - hearing impairment

-People with PD who are depressed may abuse alcohol or illegal drugs.
+People with PD who have depression may misuse alcohol or other substances.
 This could also trigger episodes of psychosis.

-Psychosis is a serious condition and may lead a person to harm themselves or others.
-Most hallucinations in people with PD are visual, and they usually aren’t life-threatening.
+Psychosis is a serious condition.
+It may lead a person to harm themselves or others.
+Most hallucinations in people with PD are visual.
+They’re not usually life threatening.